Skip to content

 4. Note any error codes displayed

-This method revealed specific error messages on 2 computers in our testing, pointing to exact drivers or services causing the freeze.
+This method surfaces specific error messages that point to the exact drivers or services causing the freeze.
 Error codes like 0x00000002 often indicate hardware driver conflicts.

 #Method 8: System Restore